Accessibility features on Max

 - Choose the Audio and Subtitles menu .

-- In the Audio section, choose English - Audio Description (if available), then select X to close.
+- In the Audio section, choose English - Audio Description (if available), then select the close subtitles and audio popup button (X) to close.

 To turn off audio descriptions, re-open Audio and Subtitles menu and choose any other language in the Audio section.